 If you’re looking to go on a flats fishing trip for trophy-sized fish then the outer islands of Seychelles have the best flats.
 It will be the fishing trip of a lifetime where you’ll find thousands of bonefish, huge GTs, triggerfish, permit, and milkfish.

 Trips to the flats of Florida and around into the Gulf produce some huge tarpon, bonefish, snook, permit, and reds.
 And then you have the redfish capital of the world in Venice, Louisiana so taking a trip there is also a good idea.
+So remember to bring saltwater flies for redfish.

 If you live on the south or east coast of the US you are never far from some flats though, and you can easily go flats fishing without going on any big trips around the world.
 See also our post here on the best saltwater fishing times!